Best ad networks for affiliates in 2026: 11 options ranked by USDT payment, panel honesty, format breadth, and small-budget testing economics

 Wire, Paxum, USDT-TRC20, Bitcoin, Capitalist

-Not for: Small advertisers, mainstream offers
+Not for: Small advertisers under $1K monthly; mainstream brand-safe offers

 Where adsy.tech is weaker than the networks below it